carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 > ## `.callout`
 >
 >If you look at our phyloseq object, you will see that there's more data types
->that we can use to build our object, as a phylogenetic tree and metadata
+>that we can use to build our object(?phyloseq), as a phylogenetic tree and metadata
 >concerning our samples.
 These are optional, so we will use our basic
 >phyloseq object for now.
 {: .callout}